 Successful steps have recently been taken to increase tax compliance and are reflected in higher revenues.
 However, tax evasion is still considered very high, and the government must make continuous and decisive efforts to strengthen the tax mechanism.
-436

-Issues Tax System Reform Committee 2002 Bar Association 2010 IOBE 2018 Current essay Comments Tax modernization Tax simplification Unified progressive tax scale for all incomes, e- invoicing, e- government in tax audit and electronic interconnection of state authorities and market players Reduce the number of income tax scales to a maximum of two.
-Further spread the use of plastic money and electronic invoicing.
-Simplification of tax legislation A single tax scale should be prepared for each year for all incomes of persons, with the differentiation of certain incomes, from paid services and pensions, from agricultural enterprises and from real estate Common recommended for simplification of the tax system legislatively and with the use of new technologies Exemptions / discounts / tax free Abolition of a series of exemptions, deductions from income Reduction of expenses with receipts at a rate of 100% of the expense.
+e.
+Issues Tax System Reform Committee 2002 Bar Association 2010 IOBE 2018 Current essay Comments Tax modernization Tax simplification Unified progressive tax scale for all incomes, e-invoicing, e-government in tax audit and electronic interconnection of state authorities and market players maximum of two.
+Further spread the use of plastic money and electronic invoicing. simplification of the tax system 437 legislatively and with the use of new Exemptions / discounts / tax free Reduction of expenses with receipts at a rate of 100% of the expense.
 Maintaining most exemptions of a diplomatic or social nature Reduction of tax deduction for personal income to be acquired in 2020.
 Deduction of medical hospital expenses and certain expenses in whole or in part.
-Assessment of existing exemptions, discounts, tax incentives and removal of unnecessary Review of the framework of exemptions, reductions

-Imputed determination of income Elimination of all imputed off-balance sheet and special ways of determining taxable income Extend the system of evidence, to act as evidence of expenditure and not of income and to be in line with the system of issuing evidence-based expenditure Gradual abolition of living presumptions for the determination of the tax base through the improvement of the efficiency of tax audits, which will be implemented on a large scale by electronic means Establishment of a special scientific committee to study the presumptions of living.
-The phasing out of the evidence should proceed with a comprehensive application of electronic payments in all categories of personal income Common recommended for changing the operating framework of living criteria Tax rates Reduction of nominal tax rates Review by a competent committee Reduction of marginal tax rates Reduction of tax rates Joint proposal to reduce tax rates with beneficial effects on the economy
+Assessment of existing exemptions, discounts, tax incentives and removal of unnecessary Review of the framework of exemptions, reductions d mputed etermination f income taxable income evidence, to act as evidence of expenditure and not of income and to be in line with the system of issuing evidence-based efficiency of tax audits, Establishment of a special scientific committee to study the presumptions of living.
+The phasing out of the evidence should proceed with a comprehensive application of electronic payments in all categories of personal income Common recommended for changing the operating framework of living criteria Т ax rates Reduction of nominal tax rates Reduction of marginal tax rates Reduction of tax rates Joint proposal to reduce tax rates with beneficial effects on the economy